peering-manager/peering-manager/docs/models/users/token.md

 A token can also be programmed to expire at a specific time.
 This can be useful if an external client needs to be granted temporary access.

+Additionally, tokens can be restricted to specific IP networks by configuring the "Allowed IPs" field.
+This field accepts a comma-separated list of IP networks in CIDR notation (e.g., `10.1.1.0/24,192.168.10.16/32,2001:db8:1::/64`).
+When this field is left blank, the token can be used from any IP address.